pickhardt/betty/README.md

 Betty (version 0.1.0)
 =====================

-Betty is an intelligent personal assistant for your command line.
+Betty is a friendly English-like interface for your command line.

 She translates English-like phrases into commands.